 Absolutely, yes.
 Coleus is an excellent houseplant and very popular with Instagrammers and interior designers.
 Keep a houseplant coleus looking good by pinching out the central stem.
 This creates side shoots and a healthier-looking bushy plant that’s perfect for selfies.

 If you have house cats, just be aware that they may chew on coleus.

 Coleus Is Perennial In Hot Zones

 If you love coleus but live in a cold area, try growing them as houseplants.
-If you don’t want them indoors, the best and lowest cost way to grow is by cuttings.
+If you don’t want them indoors, the best and lowest-cost way to grow them is by cuttings.
 Fleshy plants like coleus are simple to grow from cuttings; it’s really worth a try.
-Even if they don’t take, you haven’t lost anything!
+Even if they don’t take it, you haven’t lost anything!

-Why not take lots of cutting and create a Victorian England coleus carpet?
+Why not take lots of cuttings and create a Victorian England coleus carpet?

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.